 \section{Evaluation}

-Evaluating the proposed method requires access to ground truth where either the ground-truth TFA map or a surrogate for the true TFA map, such as tumor delineations defined by expert readers, are known.
-In Sec. \ref{Sec: evaluation using clinically realistic simulation}, we first evaluated the proposed method using clinically realistic simulation studies, where the ground-truth TFA map was known.
-In these studies, the support of tumor can be described at a very high resolution, i.e.~$s({\mathbf{\rd}})$ in Eq.~\eqref{eq:s_rd}.
+Evaluating the proposed method requires access to ground truth where either the ground-truth TFA map or a surrogate for the true TFA map, such as tumor delineations defined by trained readers, are known.
+In Sec.~\ref{Sec: evaluation using clinically realistic simulation}, we first evaluated the proposed method using clinically realistic simulation studies, where the ground-truth TFA map was known.
+In these studies, the support of tumor can be described at a very high resolution, simulating~$s({\mathbf{\rd}})$ in Eq.~\eqref{eq:s_rd}.
 From this high-resolution description, the true TFA within each image pixel can be computed using Eq.~\eqref{eq:v_m}, thus providing the TFA map.
 Realistic simulation studies also model imaging physics and variability in patient populations.
 Thus, these studies provide a rigorous mechanism to evaluate the method.
-However, we recognize that simulation studies may not have modeled all aspects of system instrumentation, patient physiology and patient-population variability, especially in multi-center settings, accurately.
-Thus, it is important to assess the method performance using patient studies, ideally from multi-center trial data.
-For this purpose, in Sec.~\ref{Sec: evaluation using patient studies}, we evaluated the proposed method on clinical images from the ACRIN $6668$/RTOG $0235$ multi-center clinical trial, where expert-reader-defined segmentations were used as the surrogate ground truth.
+However, we recognize that simulation studies may have limitations in modeling all aspects of system instrumentation, patient physiology, and patient-population variability, especially in multi-center settings, accurately.
+Thus, it is important to assess the performance of the method using patient studies, ideally with multi-center trial data.
+For this purpose, in Sec.~\ref{Sec: evaluation using patient studies}, we evaluated the proposed method on clinical images from the ACRIN $6668$/RTOG $0235$ multi-center clinical trial, where trained-reader-defined segmentations were used as the surrogate ground truth.
 We first describe the performance metrics used to quantitatively evaluate the proposed method.